hanzla-tariq/Syntecxhub_number_guessing_game/README.md

 # This is a nymber guessing game having following features.
 <br>
-1. Allow difficulty level from easy to difficult
+1. Allow difficulty level from easy to difficult<br>
-2. Counting no of attempts
+2. Counting no of attempts<br>
-3. Allow to replay the game
+3. Allow to replay the game<br>
 4. Tracking and displaying best scores